New Castle, Silt, Parachute now accepting nomination petitions for April election

 Trustee Samuel Flores

 • Terms: Appointed to a two-year term in April 2020.
-Flores filled a vacancy left by former town council member Dina Prieto.
+Flores filled a vacancy left by former Town Council member Dina Prieto.

 • Term expires: April 2022